Welcome to CyberLink Member Zone

 Bottom Line

-Corel Aftershot Pro is best used for processing, sorting, tagging, and viewing photos and is not a stand-alone photo editor.
+Corel AfterShot Pro is best used for processing, sorting, tagging, and viewing photos and is not a stand-alone photo editor.
 Even as a tool to organize photos, it is not quite on par with Lightroom or Capture One, as it is missing facial recognition and has weak sharing options.
 If you want a free Lightroom alternative with facial recognition and all the tools you need to share and edit photos, try PhotoDirector Essential.

 6. ACDSee Photo Studio Ultimate - Best for Facial Recognition